-Balance and concentration are required to perfect the poses and stay in the moment, thereby reducing the mind of distractions.
+Because balance and concentration are required to perfect the poses and stay in the moment, you reduce your mind of distractions.

 5. Spiritual Meditation

-Within a religious context, this can include silent, spoken, or chanted prayer.
-Meditation can help you feel a deeper connection with the Divine.
+Within a religious context, this can include silent, spoken, or chanted prayer, therefore meditation can help you feel a deeper connection with the Divine.

 However, in Buddhism, Hinduism, and Taoism, meditation is predominantly about the practitioner becoming the best human being they can be.

-The focus is on self-awareness and being aware of treating others with compassion and benevolence.
+Here the focus is on self-awareness and the practice of treating others with compassion and benevolence.

 6. Chanting/Mantra Meditation

 Chanting certain mantras over and over has the same effect of clearing your mind from intrusive day-to-day thoughts.
-You are focused on just a single word or phrase such as ‘Om’ and the repetition becomes cathartic often leading, not just to calmness, but also an alert state of mind.
+Because you focus on just a single word or phrase such as ‘Om’, the repetition becomes cathartic and often leads to calmness, and also an alert state of mind.

 Repeating the mantra can be done loudly or quietly and the very act of repeating the mantras gives our minds a task, which helps us control other thoughts coming into our minds.

-This is a great practice for beginners who may find silence or focusing on their breath difficult at first.
+This is a great practice for beginners who may find silence or the focus on their breath to be difficult at first.

 7. Chakra Meditation

-Chakra means ‘wheel’ in ancient Sanskrit and it refers to the center of energy and spirituality in the body
+The word Chakra means ‘wheel’ in ancient Sanskrit and it refers to the center of energy and spirituality in the body.

 There are believed to be 7 chakras, interconnected energy centers where a number of ‘meridians’ converge …each located in different parts of the body.
 These are represented by different colors.